Pen-Hir Point in Brittany

 If you have landed in Brest, QuimperIf you have a car to rent on arrival, or if you have your own car, you will need approximately 1 hour to reach the Pointe de Pen-Hir.

 Parking is available on site.
-However, it is recommended to park near the Lagatjar alignments in order to take advantage of the surroundings.
+However, it is recommended to park near the Lagatjar alignments so that you can enjoy the surroundings.

 Travelling by bus